trozgonyi1/trozgonyi1/README.md

 <h3>🔭 I'm currently collaborating on:</h3>

-`IrishSAT`
+`Practical Implimentations of Homomorphic Encryption`

-Notre Dame club working in conjunction with NASA's cubesat initiative.
-I am a member of the *"Ground Station"* team, focused on developing software to track and communicate with satellites.
+I am working with Professor Taeho Jung using lattice based cryptography to create a practically useable homomorphic encryption scheme.
+Homomorphic encryption allows one to conduct computations directly on encrypted data, giving birth to various innovations for solving data security and individual privacy in the cyberspace nowadays.

 `Varden Real Estate`

 I am the CTO of Varden Real Estate, a Web3 startup focused on fractionalized investment of tokenized commercial real estate.
-This app is being built with a NextJS front-end, with Vercel cloud servers on the Ethereum mainnet.
+This app is being built with a NextJS front-end, with Vercel cloud servers, and the Ethereum mainnet.
+We are currently participating in a Notre Dame startup accelerator.

 <h3>💼 Work Experience</h3>
 <img align="left" height="60px" width="60px" style="padding-right:10px" src="https://seeklogo.net/wp-content/uploads/2020/08/ups-logo.png" />